 Another way to help make your pup comfortable with being in their crate is to gently place them in there for naps and quiet-time breaks.
 Start in increments of 10 minutes and work up to longer periods.
 Do not take your pup out if they are crying.
 Wait until the crying stops.
 You may only have a moment to react before they start to cry again.

-You cannot leave your puppy in their crate for extended periods of time.
-Puppies need plenty of time outside of their crate to explore their surrounding and learn their manners.
-For this reason puppy proofing your home is an important first step in preparing for your new puppy.
+Puppies need time outside of their crate to play and explore their surrounding.
+Therefore you need to puppy proof your home.
 In Puppy Proofing Your Home – 10 Silent Dangers we go over many of the common household hazards you need to watch out for.

 4. Bathroom Breaks